Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 # Introduction

 Warcraft is one of the most successful and popular fantasy video game franchises of all time.
 Dungeons & Dragons 5th Edition is one of the most successful and popular fantasy taletop role-playing games of all time.
 Frankly, it's a crime that there's not an official collaboration between them!
 In light of this glaring absence, various creators have embarked on their own homebrew projects to bring the world of Azeroth to 5E, where as my favourite is *Champions of Azeroth* by Silverblade.
 The scope of the Champion series is limited however, and for us who wants to play trolls of all kind, only the Jungle Trolls and the Ice Trolls (as Frostborn Trolls in Champions of Northrend) are represented.
-This modules is an extension of the Champions series which brings more player options for playing Trolls.
+This modules is an extension to the Champions series which brings more player options for playing Trolls.

 ### Design Principles